zoobiasyyed/c0824-code-solutions/http-messages-recap/http-messages-recap-quiz-notes.md

 - What is on the first line of an HTTP **request** message?

+on the first line is the HTTP Method, which is a verb or a noun, that describes the action to be performed. following that is a request target, usually a URL, and the http version

+- What is on the first line of an HTTP **response** message?

 The start line describes the request to be implemented it the first line. it has a status of whether it succeeded or failed.

-- What is on the first line of an HTTP **response** message?

-on the first line is the HTTP Method, which is a verb or a noun, that describes the action to be performed. following that is a request target, usually a URL
+version number first

+version, status code, status text

 - What are HTTP headers?

 They describe the body included in the message with is the data associated with the requests

+name value pairs

+info about the request so u understand the request

 - Is a body required for a valid HTTP message?